Nipa palm vinegar: Traditional production

 Nipa palm vinegar is gathered from mature nipa palms that grow in muddy soil beside brackish rivers and estuaries.
 The stalk of the nipa palm is cut and a container (traditionally bumbóng, bamboo tubes) is placed underneath to collect sap.
 The harvesters traditionally shake or kick the base of the leaves as they collect the containers to induce the sap the flow.
 They may also sometimes bend the stalk.
-Sap is collected twice a day as the tubes fill up, although it may take longer during dry seasons.
+Sap is collected twice a day as the tubes fill up, although it may take longer if done in the dry season.

 The sap is placed in tapayan, large earthen jars traditionally used for fermentation.
 The sap relies on wild yeast to turn the sugars into ethanol.
 That turns the sap into a traditional palm toddy called tubâ.
 Leaving it to ferment further, however, allows Acetobacter from the air to oxidise the ethanol into acetic acid.
 It is harvested once the level of acidity reaches four or five percent.
 The length of time it takes to produce nipa palm vinegar ranges from two to three weeks, though it is faster if a starter culture of yeast is used.

 Nipa palm sap has a relatively high sugar content, containing 15 to 22% sugar.
 This makes nipa palm vinegar slightly sweeter and less sharp than coconut vinegar.
 It is also slightly salty due to sodium content of the sap from the habitat of nipa palms.
 The vinegar when newly made is typically cloudy white.
 Due to the high iron content of the sap, the vinegar tends to turn orange to dark red as it ages.
 The vinegar also contains calcium, magnesium, and potassium.
 The sourness of the vinegar depends on how long it has been allowed to ferment.